 In a small bowl, whisk together flour, baking powder, and salt.
 Beat softened butter in a mixing bowl until creamy.
 Add sugars and beat until smooth.
-Beat in eggs, followed by lemon zest, lemon juice and vanilla.
+Beat in eggs, followed by lemon zest, lemon juice, and vanilla.
 Gradually add flour mixture, combine until just incorporated.
 Scoop about a tablespoonful of dough and roll with your hands into a ball.
 Place on the cookie sheet and flatten to about 1/2 inch thickness.
 Bake for about 13-15 minutes until cookies are pale on top but golden on the bottom.
-Allow to cool on a wire rack completely.
+Allow them to cool on a wire rack completely.

 - 1 cup powdered sugar